AADavin/RelativeDating/README.md

 The challenge is going from those two trees to something that tells us:
-There has been a transfer between the branch leading to n1 to the immediate ancestor of n3 and n4 The way we do that is using a technique called "phylogenetic reconciliation"
+There has been a transfer between the branch leading to n1 to the immediate ancestor of n3 and n4

 ## Phylogenetic reconciliations
 ***
 This is a relatively old technique ([the first one published in 1979](https://www.jstor.org/stable/2412519?seq=1#metadata_info_tab_contents)) that consist of mapping two trees.
 You can imagine this as the process of explaining the topology of one tree (the gene tree) based on the topology of a second tree (the species tree) and a series of events, such as duplications, transfers and losses.
 In a reconciliation, transfer events will be mapped on the species tree, such as:

 <p align="center">
   <img src="/Images/Figure3.png">
 </p>